 - If you live in the South City area, make sure you know where you’re going before you try to hike it there.
 If you live close to Grand, it’s about a 20 minute walk.
 If you have a bike, I highly recommend biking, although there is also plenty of parking.
 Just keep driving towards Kingshighway until you see the food trucks and park on one of the little streets that run through the middle of the park.

-Besides Food Truck Fridays, our 30+ STL food trucks are out every day all over the St. Louis area.
+Besides Food Truck Fridays, STL food trucks are out every day all over the St. Louis area.
 If you would like to try all of the menu items from the food trucks, check out their Twitter accounts and you can see where they are every day or check out showmefoodtrucks.com.
-They list all of the food trucks in the St. Louis area and link to their websites so you can view their full menus and decide which you want to try first.
+They list all of the food trucks in the St. Louis area and link to their websites or facebook pages where you can view their full menus and decide which you want to try first.